-Did you receive any of these types of income with tax deducted between 1 April 2015 and 31 March 2016?
+Did you receive any of these types of income with tax deducted between 1 April 2017 and 31 March 2018?

-- salary or wages - a student allowance - any income-tested benefit unemployment or sickness, transitional retirement, independent youth, domestic purposes, widow's, invalid's or emergency - accident compensation payments related to earnings - New Zealand Superannuation (NZ Super) either income-tested or non-income tested, or a veteran's pension - other pensions, annuities or superannuation (read "Pensions" on page 14) - shareholder-employee salary.
+- salary or wages - a student allowance - any income-tested benefit unemployment or sickness, transitional retirement, independent youth, domestic purposes, widow's, invalid's or emergency - accident compensation payments related to earnings - New Zealand Superannuation (NZ Super) either income-tested or non-income tested, or a veteran's pension - other pensions, annuities or superannuation (read "Pensions" on page 14) - free or discounted shares received under an employee share scheme (also known as a share purchase agreement).
+Note: it is up to your employer whether they deduct tax on these or not - shareholder-employee salary.

-If you received this type of income with tax deducted, you need to copy the totals from your SOE to Question 11A.
+If you received any of these types of income with tax deducted, you need to copy the totals from your SOE to Question 11A.